 The Build process for a mobile application can be performed through Automated Build process where you can generate .apk (Android application package) or .ipa file (iOS App Store package).
 Another way is to download Cordova/PhoneGap compatible .zip files to build systems manually for Android/iOS platforms.

-- Build for Android: Through this build, you can generate APK files which can be signed and hosted on PlayStore.
+Through this build, you can generate APK files which can be signed and hosted on PlayStore.
 For more information, see Build for Android.